cloudwalk/op-stack-devnet/three-node-using-docker.md

 | http://192.168.10.32:7300/metrics                  | op-node          | node3           |
 | http://192.168.10.14:7300/metrics                  | op-proposer      | node1           |
 | http://192.168.10.13:7300/metrics                  | op-batcher       | node1           |

-### 6.9.
-Metrics Datasources

-`Op-geth` can provide two type of metrics sources:
-* `op-geth` sends metrics directly to `influxDB`.
-In this case `op-geth` is responsible for saving data in `influxDB`.
-* `op-geth` enables and provides http server with metrics for `prometheus`.
-In this case prometheus is responsible for checking the `op-geth` metrics URL and saving data.
-Therefore, additional requests from `prometheus` can create extra load on the server.

-Because sequencer is enabled on `node1`, to have more correct metrics data `influxDB` was enabled on `node1`.
-To avoid extra load on sequencer node, `prometheus` service and the `op-geth` metrics server were enable on `node3`.

 ### 6.10.
 Grafana Configuration